soulverteam/SoulverCore/README.md

 ## Supported Platforms

-SoulverCore is distributed as a binary framework (.xcframework) and supports macOS, iOS, & iPadOS.
+SoulverCore is distributed as a binary framework (.xcframework) and supports macOS, Catalyst, iOS, & iPadOS.

 - macOS 10.14.4+
 - iOS/iPadOS 12.2+